Frwity/ChessSocket/README.md

 We implemented the online mode based on the template provided.
 To be more specific, with our implementation:

 - Each player can either join or host a lobby
-- The host has to give their opponent the IP address displayed on their script
+- The host has to give their opponent the IP address displayed on their screen
 - The client will have to put the host's IP address into the dedicated field
 - Both the host and the client must choose a pseudo
 - Once the host and the client are connected, the host chooses when to launch the game